Reza31415/Growth-Rate-Analysis/README.md

 ## Initial Calculations
 After loading the file, the GUI calculates the time window during which the growth rate is exponential.
 It detects this region by:

-1- First fitting the growth rate with cubic spline to get a smooth curve.
+1- First fitting the growth rate with spline of degree five to get a smooth curve.

 2- Calculating the second derivative of growth rate.
 When the growth stops being exponential the second derivative reaches its maximum.
 A time window is chosen begining from zero till the time at which the second derivative reaches its maximum.
 ## Elements of GUI